Irene Brin: Final days

 Despite being affected by an incurable disease, Brin continued her work activities and travelling.
 In the spring of 1969, she went to Strasbourg to visit a local art exhibitions.
 On the way back, not being able to continue the trip to Rome, she decided to stop in her family house in Bordighera, where she died on 31 May.
-The Galley l'Obelisco continued until 1978.
+The Gallery l'Obelisco continued until 1978.
 The final exhibition was a tribute to Tina Modotti.
 Its archive was bought by Giuseppe Cassetti who sold it to the National Gallery in Rome in 2000.

 Honours

 On 2 June 1955 Brin was knighted the “Grand Cross of Order of Merit of the Italian Republic” by the president of the Italian Republic, Giovanni Gronchi, for her contribution to “the success and development of Italian fashion in the world”.